programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 In RStudio create a program named newspaper_search.R

-We will use RMySQL to connect to MySQL.
+We will use the RMySQL package to connect to MySQL.
 Documentation is here:

 https://cran.r-project.org/web/packages/RMySQL/RMySQL.pdf